MehmetMusabeyoglu/E-Commerce-Back-End/README.md

 ## Description

  This application has a back-end server for e-commerce site.
-Back-end part created with Express.js, sequelize, and MySQL database.
-It allows to user to get all datas by categories, tags and products.
-Also get single item by it's id.
-User can delete, update, or create new item for each routes.
+Back-end part was created with Express.js, sequelize, and MySQL database.
+It allows to user to get all data by categories, tags, and products.
+It also allows getting a single item by its id.
+Users can delete, update, or create items for each route.

 ## Usage Demonstration Link